 As companies grow and become more complex, ensuring everyone is working towards the same goals can become complicated.
-That’s where product operations come in—the much-needed connective tissue of a successful startup.
+That’s where product operations come in—the much-needed connective tissue of a successful product launch.

 Product operations, or product ops, can describe a role, a skill, or a team.
 These folks sit at the intersection of every part of a company, from L&D (learning and development) to product management, product engineering to customer success.
 Product ops ensure everyone speaks the same language, has the support they need, and reduces friction so everyone can do their jobs better.